-Her paintings explore the schisms of the food chain that all life participates in.
-They challenge the impossibility of reconciling the opposing notions of violence and empathy by detailing the endless cycle of dominance and submission present throughout all species and cultures.
-Exploiting the millennial lens and the language of a digitally native generation, Nicodema uses the history of painting as both a transcript of Western civilization and an index of the gentrification of horror, addiction and anxiety.
+Christina Nicodema’s paintings are an exploration into the schisms of the food chain as it pertains to all living things.
+The work challenges the impossibility of reconciling the opposing notions of violence and empathy by detailing the endless cycle of dominance and submission present throughout all species and cultures.
+Exploiting the millennial lens and the language of a digitally native generation, she references the history of painting as both a transcript of Western civilization and an index of the gentrification of horror, addiction, and anxiety.

-Her compositions begin with the internet and its continual churn of imagery as both palette and medium.
-By collapsing high and low aspects of art history, image resolution and painting techniques, she questions the relevance of linear time amidst the overload of endlessly stacked information.
-She digitally compiles her themes, narratives and abstractions from image search queries to explore a more primal aspect of western culture; violence and survival as it has been gentrified throughout the history of painting.
-Her works travel up and down the food chain exposing the mental divide between the familial desire to nurture and the horror of instinctual maternal violence.
-Employing the subtext of comfort and control, deprivation and reward she explores food as a source of deep emotion, hierarchy and ultimately dominance.
-She uses paint and color to both destroy her underpainting and to reconstitute her references into a dreamlike stream of consciousness that collapses the distinction between the historical past and the contemporary moment.
+Employing the subtext of comfort, control, deprivation, and reward- she repurposes imagery of contemporary food fetishes and the natural world as a source of deep emotion, hierarchy, and ultimately dominance.
+By collapsing high and low aspects of image resolution against a myriad of traditional and modern painting techniques, Nicodema questions the relevance of linear time amidst the overload of endlessly stacked information.
+She digitally compiles themes, narratives, and abstractions to explore a primal aspect of Western culture: violence and survival as it has been depicted throughout the history of painting.
+The work is intended to expose the mental divide between the familial desire to nurture and the horror of instinctual maternal violence and control.